-- Glass pool fencing
+- Glass shower screens

-- Frameless glass fencing
+- Frameless Shower Screens

 Synonyms are another important part of the keyword research process.
 Targeting these keywords have two added benefits—They make your content look more natural and can account for more traffic to your site.

 Synonyms are simply words that mean similar things.
 Google’s ranking algorithm is sophisticated enough to understand that someone searching for “tax expert” or “tax consultant” are looking for similar solutions.
-It’s a good idea to also target synonyms as it gives you additional opportunities to rank and drive more traffic to your site.
+It’s a good idea to also target synonyms as it gives you additional opportunities to rank and drives more traffic to your site.

 Someone searching for “exercise” is also looking for things like “workout” and “strength training”.
 Here’s an example from Google’s Keyword Planner tool: